Arc'teryx Veilance: Sales Enablement & Product Knowledge

 Translated technical specs into customer benefits

-The gap was clear: there was no unified training resource that gave associates the brand story, the product knowledge, the competitive context, and the sales tactics they needed in one place.
+There was no unified training resource that gave associates the brand story, the product knowledge, the competitive context, and the sales tactics they needed in one place.
 I built it.

 Three things made this hard.
-First, Veilance’s value proposition was subtle—it didn’t shout.
-The brand’s design philosophy was “the invisible advantage”: peak performance hidden in plain sight, no visible branding, neutral colors.
-That’s a tough story to tell at the point of sale.
+First, Veilance's value proposition was purposefully quiet.
+The brand's design philosophy was "the invisible advantage": peak performance hidden in plain sight, no visible branding, neutral colors.
+That's a tough story to tell at the point of sale.

 Second, the product specs were written for engineers, not customers.
 GORE C-Knit Technology.
 Down Contour Construction.
 TerraTex.
 These meant nothing to a shopper unless someone translated them into benefits they could feel.

-Third, associates were fielding real objections—“It’s too expensive.”
-“Is it waterproof?”
-“Why not just buy a Moncler?”—and there was no playbook for handling them consistently across locations.
+Third, associates were fielding real objections: "It's too expensive."
+"Is it waterproof?"
+"Why not just buy a Moncler?"
+And there was no playbook for handling them consistently across locations.

 1. Establishing the Brand Story First

 Before getting into product details, I grounded associates in what Veilance actually is.
-The deck opened with the brand’s relationship to mainline Arc'teryx—shared values like obsessive perfectionism and use of the best materials—then introduced Veilance’s distinct identity: classic menswear inspiration executed with modern technical performance.
-The key positioning insight was “The Invisible Advantage”—the idea that Veilance stands out precisely by blending in.
+The deck opened with the brand's relationship to mainline Arc'teryx (shared values like obsessive perfectionism and use of the best materials) then introduced Veilance's distinct identity: classic menswear inspiration executed with modern technical performance.
+The core principle was what I called "The Invisible Advantage": Veilance stands out precisely by blending in.

 2. Defining Who Buys Veilance